Samar-Pawase/Real-Time-Crypto-Price-Tracker/README.md

 # Real-Time-Crypto-Price-Tracker
 Track over top 20 Cryptocurrencies in Indian rupee, US Dollar and European Dollar<br>
-Track Crypto currency fetching the data from cryptocompare API and plotting the graph with the help of matplotlib in python<br>
+Track Crypto currency by fetching the data from cryptocompare API and plotting the graph with the help of matplotlib in python<br>
-The PRICE vs TIME graph helps in visualizing the fluctuations in real time<br>
+The PRICE vs TIME graph helps in visualizing the price fluctuations in real time<br>
 <br>
 <br>
 ![image](https://user-images.githubusercontent.com/86735538/140025300-d27fbdcc-5ec5-447f-ae95-b49b00c46fc4.png)